katlamas/slides/networking-3/networking-3.md

 **Access Management**
 ## Virtual Private Networks (VPNs)
-Secure, encrypted connections over a less secure network.
+VPNs create a secure, encrypted connection over a less secure network, such as the internet.
+VPNs help ensure that data transmitted between a device and a network is protected from unauthorized access, particularly useful for remote workers connecting to a corporate network.

+**Example**: Employees use VPNs to securely access company resources from home, ensuring data remains encrypted and private.

 ---

 **<span class="lo-22">3.2.</span> Install and configure network security software**

-**Access Management**
-## Access control systems
-Systems that manage and control user access to network resources.

----

-**<span class="lo-22">3.2.</span> Install and configure network security software**
-## Threat Detection and Response
-- Anti-malware software
-- Security Information and Event Management (SIEM) systems

----

-**<span class="lo-22">3.2.</span> Install and configure network security software**

 **Threat Detection and Response**
-## Anti-malware software
-Programs designed to prevent, detect, and remove malicious software.
+## Security Information and Event Management (SIEM) Systems
+SIEM systems provide real-time analysis of security alerts generated by network hardware and applications.
+By aggregating and analyzing security data across an organization, SIEMs help identify and respond to potential security incidents before they cause harm.

+**Example**: SIEM tools alert IT teams to unusual login patterns, enabling immediate action to prevent possible breaches.

 ---

 **<span class="lo-22">3.2.</span> Install and configure network security software**

-**Threat Detection and Response**
-## Security Information and Event Management (SIEM) systems
-Tools that provide real-time analysis of security alerts generated by network hardware and applications.

----

-**<span class="lo-22">3.2.</span> Install and configure network security software**
-### Firewall Configuration
+### Task 2 Firewall Configuration
 ## Do a basic firewall configuration in Cisco Packet Tracer
-Follow the steps on the Teams document, and take screenshots.
+Follow the steps on the Teams document.

 ---

 ### Assignment
-## Complete the assignment document on Teams
+## Finish the assignment document on Teams